TLS inspection

 Note

-• If a sub-CA certificate is associated with the TLS policy, you must install both the root CA and sub-CA certificates.
+• If your TLS policy uses a subordinate CA certificate, you must install both the root CA and the subordinate CA.

-• These examples apply only if the trust directory is the system's default.
-If your service uses a different trust directory, you must install the certificate to the actual trust store.
+• The following examples apply to scenarios in which the trust store is the system trust store.
+If your application uses a different trust store, install the certificate in the correct trust store.

 CentOS/Alibaba Cloud Linux/Anolis/Red Hat